Grease trap maintenance contracts and recurring service plans.

 Why this route matters

-When grease issues repeat, the real commercial question is whether the site would be better served by a clearer maintenance plan.
+When grease issues repeat, the real question is whether the site would be better served by a clearer maintenance plan.
 A more formal recurring approach can reduce ad hoc callouts, improve service history and make the site easier to manage for owners, estates and FM teams.

 What sites usually want from a contract-style arrangement